lokesh574/FaceDetection/README.md

-# FaceDetection
-Face detection using Opencv
+# Face detection using Opencv.
 It will detect face from WebCam